SteveALee/fullmeasure-blog/source/_posts/music-practice-with-alexa-and-song-master.md

 - Install [Song Master](https://aurallysound.com/)
 - Set up Alexa.
-- Signup for [TRIGGERcmd](https://www.triggercmd.com/en/), install the Windows Agent, the TRIGGERcmd Alexa Skill and possibly the TC skill as decsribed in the [instructions](https://www.triggercmd.com/user/computer/create).
+- Signup for [TRIGGERcmd](https://www.triggercmd.com/en/), install the Windows Agent, the TRIGGERcmd Smart Home Alexa skill and possibly the TC skill as described in the [instructions](https://www.triggercmd.com/user/computer/create).
 You'll need a subscription so you can send more that one trigger a minute.
-- Save the TRIGGERcmd [commands.json](https://github.com/music-practice-tools/cosc/blob/main/commands.json) file to C:\Users\[your-user-name]steve\.TRIGGERcmdData\commands.json.
+- Save the TRIGGERcmd [commands.json](https://github.com/music-practice-tools/cosc/blob/main/commands.json) file to `C:\Users\[your-user-name]steve\.TRIGGERcmdData\commands.json`.
 - Save the [songmaster.cmd](https://github.com/music-practice-tools/cosc/blob/main/songmaster.cmd) script file to your computer.
-You'll need to edit `commands.json` to access `songmaster.cmd` where you located it (ie replace all occurances of "C:\\projects\\cosc\\songmaster.cmd")
+You'll need to edit TRIGGERcmd `commands.json` to access `songmaster.cmd` where you located it (ie replace all occurrences of `"C:\\projects\\cosc\\songmaster.cmd"`)